Perception Characteristics Distance: Measuring Stability and Robustness of Perception System in Dynamic Conditions under a Certain Decision Rule: SensorRainfall Dataset

 \section{SensorRainfall Dataset}

 The SensorRainfall dataset was developed under both controlled and dynamic test environments to assess the impact of rainfall intensity on sensor performance.
-It quantifies key performance metrics such as detection probability, state estimation accuracy, and sensor-specific variables across different sensor modalities.
 This dataset is particularly valuable for analyzing the influence of precipitation on perception capabilities and overall system-level performance of ADAS and ADS.

-The dataset contains object-level annotations for each sensor type, including camera, LiDAR, and radar.
-Data collection was conducted on the Virginia Smart Roads, a facility capable of simulating diverse weather conditions—including rainfall—across a 200-meter test track \citep{gibson2015virginia}.
+Data collection was conducted on the Virginia Smart Roads, a facility capable of simulating diverse weather conditions, including rainfall, over a test track that is more than 200 meters in length \citep{gibson2015virginia}.
 The testing scenario emulated Forward Collision Warning (FCW) and Automatic Emergency Braking (AEB) systems.
-Two environmental conditions were recorded: Clear Daylight and Rainy Daylight, the latter featuring a controlled rainfall rate of 64 mm/h \citep{cowan2024investigation}.
+Four environmental conditions were recorded: Clear daylight, Rainy daylight, Rainy night, and Rainy night under streetlights, with all rainy conditions conducted under a controlled rainfall rate of 64\,mm/h \citep{cowan2024investigation}.

-The captured data comprises sequential front-view images of a target object—a red sedan—recorded at varying distances under different weather conditions.
-All images were taken from the ego vehicle at a resolution of 1920$\times$1080.
-Figure \ref{fig:example data} presents representative sample images, and Table \ref{dataset description} provides a summary of the key statistical characteristics of the SensorRainFall dataset.
+The dataset contains 1,231 sequential front-view images captured from the ego vehicle, featuring two target objects: a red sedan and a dummy pedestrian.
+These images were recorded at distances ranging from 4m to 250m under the four environmental conditions.
+All images were collected at a resolution of 1920$\times$1080.
+Representative sample images are shown in Figure~\ref{fig:example data}.
+Each image was manually reviewed by trained researchers and annotated with ground-truth bounding boxes and pixel-level segmentation masks for the red sedan and dummy pedestrian.

-To obtain the IoU for each perception benchmark, experienced and trained researchers manually reviewed each image and annotated the red sedan with a ground truth bounding box.
-The ground truth annotations include the coordinates of the top-left and bottom-right corners of the bounding box.